SMSourov/Oracle-JDK-installer-script/README.md

 Find "16.0.1" and replace all of them with the latest (or the one which is in your PC) Oracle JDK version and save it.

 This script files are applicable for the .deb file.
-I've tested this on my main machine which is running on KDE Neon.
+I've tested this on my main machine which is running on KDE Neon and I had no problems.